Contact: Support@AthleticQuickness.com

 Very different.

-Sometimes trying harder may not increase speed…
+Sometimes trying harder does not increase speed…

-because the issue may not be missing effort.
+because the issue is not missing effort.

 That changes the question from: